-The Forest Side was originally built on the site of an earlier farm, for notable Manchester Solicitor Stephen Heelis, in 1853, as a statement of position and wealth.
+The Forest Side was originally built on the site of an earlier farm in the magical Lake District, for notable Manchester Solicitor Stephen Heelis, in 1853, as a statement of position and wealth.

 He didn’t stint on the gardens either, planting extensive pleasure gardens with Rhododendrons the dominant planting scheme – the very height of fashion, with rare and exotic specimens brought back to these shores from China and the Himalayas by some of the great Victorian plant hunters.